robertvokac/time-calc/modules/time-calc-app/src/main/resources/help/Readme.md

 ## Command button

 ## Todos

-* New table: YEAR
+### New features

+* Custom arrival target
 * Split to Maven modules
 * Junit, Mockito, etc.
 * Checkstyle
 * Sonarlint
 * Sonarqube

-* Add SQLite support and store times of arrivals and departures and time of activities
+### Fix these known bugs

+* Clock, square and circle are grey, if visibility mode is weakly colored.
+* Decreasing real time sometimes does not work correctly.

 ## For Developers